arvind2251/mastertest/README.md

 just checking the contents of the file,changed locally - master change 1 , master change 2

  Sprint Start  - Salesforce DX into picture in dev , now testing

+ 1)Testing my local changes , which are on local as well as on github dev1 branch

  1)Take the dump of the project and put it on git repo - Inspection Dev